 Microwave and Wireless Components Letters Overview

 The IEEE Microwave and Wireless Components Letters (MWCL) is the preeminent publication of short papers concerning RF and microwave technology, with an Impact Factor of 2.374 and an acceptance rate of 25%.
-The median publishing delay from submission to publication is 16 weeks.
+The median publishing time from submission to publication is 16 weeks.

 The Letters are available to digital subscribers through IEEE Xplore.

 Authors interested in submitting a manuscript for publication in MWCL should first read the Information for Authors page for the Letters.
 MWCL is now accepting submissions of up to four pages (3 pages of text plus up to 1 page of references).

 new: IEEE now supports the publication of Chinese, Japanese, and Korean (CJK) author names in the native language alongside the English versions of the names in the author list of an article.
 For more information, please click here.